stubillwhite/biweekly-coding-problems/README.md

-Weekly coding hacks done as part of our Scala group.
+Bi-weekly coding hacks done as part of our coding group.